Hyper-u-amenablity and Hyperfiniteness of Treeable Equivalence Relations: Introduction

 \subsection{Acknowledgements}

-We thank Marcin Sabok and Anush Tserunyan for their helpful remarks on an earlier version of this work, which revealed that our methods leading to Theorem \ref{thm_main:hyper_treeable} also apply to actions of $F_k$ for $k = \infty$.
+We thank Marcin Sabok and Anush Tserunyan for their helpful remarks on an earlier version of this work, which revealed that our methods leading to Theorem \ref{thm_main:hyper_treeable} also apply to actions of free groups with infinitely many generators and more generally of virtually free groups.
 We also thank Zoltán Vidnyánszky for helpful discussions and suggestions.
+We are finally grateful to the referee for their useful and pertinent remarks which sensibly improved the readability of the paper.